-As shown in Figure 26, during the rainy season there is insufficient wind generation to meet the load (indicated by the red line showing load not being met) or keep the BESS charged (the blue line is at the minimum allowable SoC, 20%).
-As shown in Figure 27, however, the wind generation and BESS can meet the load, and the BESS stays close to fully charged most of the time.
+As shown in Figure 32, during the rainy season, there is insufficient wind generation to meet the load (indicated by the red line showing load not being met) or keep the BESS charged (the blue line is at the minimum allowable SoC, 20%).
+As shown in Figure 33, however, during the dry season, the wind generation and BESS can meet the load, and the BESS stays close to fully charged most of the time.
 Over the course of the year, wind serves 66% of the load, leaving 34% of the load unmet.